Former staff at Galway city pub secure High Court injunction against owner

 This is because his former employer had not registered him with Revenue Commissioners, nor paid any social contributions or any other taxes on his behalf, Mr Swaine said.

-Another staff member, who is a student, worked 2-4 shifts per week at the pub.
+Another staff member, who is a student, worked two to four shifts per week at the pub.

 She was paid €50 per shift whether it lasted five hours or more than seven hours which was less than minimum wage, he added.